cbfacademy/github-fundamentals/homework01.md

 The README.md file teaches me all of the ways that GitHub is best utilised for CBF including how to make new repositories, clone and fork them. in additions to giving materias on where to find further details and assistance.
 This was supported by a lesson delivered by the CBF teams.

+## GitHub Homework details and skills used

-- The homeowrk also details how to clone/fork a repository.
+- The homework also details how to clone/fork a repository.
 - When it is appropriate to clone/ fork a repository.
 - Creating a branch.
 - Initializing a repo.